faenrandir/a_careful_examination/documents/mixed_faith_families/mixed_faith_families.md

+---
+title: "Key principles to building bridges of understanding"
+permalink: /building-bridges-of-understanding/
+doctype: snippet
+layout: page
+---

 *Note: As it stands right now, this is the draft I wrote before my resignation.
 I have received additional feedback from my family on this document (which needs to be incorporated), and I also realize now that part of achieving understanding between affected parties is understanding what generates a rift **for some family members and not others** in the first place.
 [The three-fold nature of the LDS Church: corporate, totalistic, and individual-growth](https://mormonbandwagon.com/bwv549/three-fold-nature-lds-church-corporate-totalistic-individual-growth/) and [To peek behind the curtain: weighing the decision to investigate LDS truth-claims](https://mormonbandwagon.com/bwv549/to-peak-behind-the-curtain/) begin to get at the underlying issues.
 In some ways, then, this document is a very superficial (and naive?) treatment of this topic.*

-# Key principles to building bridges of understanding

 In order to build strong relationships in a mixed faith family, the following principles are paramount: